mbloch/mapshaper/README.md

 My colleagues at The New York Times, for countless suggestions, bug reports and general helpfulness.

-Mark Harrower, for collaborating on the original MapShaper program at the University of Wisconsin&ndash;Madison.
+Mark Harrower, for collaborating on the original "MapShaper" program at the University of Wisconsin&ndash;Madison.